Benzodiazepine: Dementia

 Several studies have drawn an association between long-term benzodiazepine use and neurodegenerative disease, particularly Alzheimer's disease.
 It has been determined that long-term use of benzodiazepines is associated with increased dementia risk, even after controlling for protopathic bias.
 In contrast, a clinical study using florbetapir PET-CT and MRI to compute beta-amyloid load and hippocampal volume, respectively, found benzodiazepines to be associated with decreased beta-amyloid load and reduced hippocampal atrophy in a cohort of older nondemented adults with isolated/light cognitive impairments.
 Unlike previous imaging studies limited to MRI techniques, the utilization of a dual PET CT scanner to track the binding of the radioligand florbetapir to beta-amyloid provides stronger neuroimaging data with respect to alzheimer's related pathophysiology.
 Indeed, Avid's florbetapir PET technique has received FDA approval for diagnosing alzheimer's disease.
-However, it is important to note that there is still no causal evidence regarding how benzodiazepines affect the risk of alzheimer's disease or dementia.
+Drug Approval Package However, there is still no causal evidence regarding how benzodiazepines affect the risk of alzheimer's disease or dementia.